WiFi Tips

 What happens to connected devices?

-All devices disconnect and need to reconnect with the new password.
+All devices disconnect immediately.
+You'll need to reconnect each one with the new password.

 What makes a good WiFi password?

 At least 12 characters with letters, numbers and symbols.
-A random passphrase is both strong and memorable.
+A random passphrase is both strong and easy to remember.

 I forgot my WiFi password - how do I find it?

 On Windows: Network settings > right-click WiFi > Status > Wireless Properties > Security > Show characters.
-Or log in to the router admin panel where the password is visible.
+Or log in to the router admin panel where the password is displayed.